MPEDS/protests-analysis/README.md

   can be time-consuming to run the entire pipeline again and even result in extra costs related to geocoding.
-  - The switch is controlled through an environment variable so that the switch can be toggled without changes to source control-tracked files.
+  - The switch is controlled through an environment variable so that the switch can be toggled without changes to version control-tracked files.

 ### Quickstart